Connect with others who understand.

 — A MyMSTeam member

-Get Care for Any Breathing Problems Immediately
+Get Immediate Care for Any Breathing Problems

 If you have a severe or persistent cough, shortness of breath, or trouble breathing, contact your doctor or emergency health care services immediately.
 They will be able to identify and treat potential infections.
 They can also address the underlying cause of your cough and figure out whether your MS is contributing to breathing problems.

-On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 207,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+MyMSTeam is the social network for people with MS and their loved ones.
+On MyMSTeam, more than 217,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

 Chiara Rocchi, M.D. completed medical school and neurology residency at Polytechnic Marche University in Italy.
 Learn more about her here.